kaidez/javascript-prototype-screencast/scripts/02-script.md

 It will be equal to any properties attached to the config parameter (that's represented here)...OR...this is what this double pipe means...it will be returned as an empty object.

-But in this case, the empty object thing is really just a best-practice.
+But in this case, we're just setting up the empty object thing is really just a best-practice.
 The truth is, the object will never be empty because we're going to define a lot of default parameters....we'll start that now.

 So,